Starbucks CFO Scott Maw to retire in November, shares fall

-(Reuters) - Starbucks Corp (SBUX.O) said on Thursday Chief Financial Officer Scott Maw will retire at the end of November, sending its shares down 2 percent in morning trade.
+June 28 (Reuters) - Starbucks Corp said on Thursday Chief Financial Officer Scott Maw will retire at the end of November, sending its shares down 2 percent in morning trade.

 The U.S. coffee chain said it has launched an external search for a new chief financial officer to replace Maw, 50, who has been in the role since Feb.
 2014.